What I Chose to Carry

 My tattoos remain.
 In professional contexts, they will need to be addressed.
 I chose permanence at eighteen.
 At twenty, I choose pragmatism.

-On March 31, three things happened: I completed ninety days.
-I saved my first money from my own work—outside family support—in my life.
-That evening, the University of British Columbia sent their decision.
+On March 31, the University of British Columbia sent their decision.

-For two years, while friends attended university, I had worked to cover rent and living costs.
-I had lived through poverty in Japan, dismissals over tattoos, the weight of having left high school, dependence on habits that solved nothing, uncertainty about reaching university at twenty-one when others had started at eighteen.
+For two years, while friends attended university, I had worked to cover rent.
+I had lived through poverty in Japan, dismissals over tattoos, dependence on habits that solved nothing, uncertainty about reaching university at twenty-one when others had started at eighteen.